davecheney/gophercon2018-performance-tuning-workshop/7-tips-and-tricks/1-tips-and-tricks.md

 # Tips and Tricks

-This final section contains a number of tips to optimise Go code.
+This section contains a number of tips to optimise Go code.

 ## Reduce allocations